MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 ## Converting existing content

 If your existing content is in a different format, such as PDF files, Word documents, or printed manuals, you must decide if you want to keep the content as-is, or if you want to convert it to a format that can be accessed from inside [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-There are third party tools available that can help you migrate to other formats, depending on the the current format and the target format.
+There are third-party tools available that can help you migrate to other formats, depending on the current format and the target format.

 If you are migrating your solution from Dynamics GP, you might have content in PDF files.
 In that case, you can choose to convert the content to MarkDown as described in the [Moving to MarkDown](#moving-to-markdown) section, and then publish to a new online library on your current website, for example.